cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   - DeserializeScalar(buf): Implemented by attempting to deserialize a Scalar from a little-endian 32-byte string.
 This function can fail if the input does not represent a Scalar in the range \[0, `G.Order()` - 1\].
+  - Scalar(i): Implemented by converting two byte unsigned integer (uint16) `i` to a 2-byte, little-endian byte string and parsed with DeserializeScalar()

 - Hash (`H`): SHA-512, and Nh = 64.
   - H1(m): Implemented by computing H(contextString \|\| "rho" \|\| m), interpreting the 64-byte digest